 To view the live stream and get the URL for the post, go to the relevant page in Facebook (the one you selected in the Page name field above, not your personal account).

-6. Add this URL to your meeting editor in PublicInput.com
+6. Paste this URL into your meeting editor

-Paste this URL into Publicinput and the live stream will automatically be pulled into your meeting:
+Paste this URL into the Streaming Video section of your meeting editor and the live stream will automatically be pulled into your meeting:

 After the event ends, the full Facebook Live recording will show on the public event page.